 Thankfully the weather was horrible on Sunday and the perfect thing to do was to stay in and make bread.
 I'm also very lucky that my house hovers around 70 degrees most of the year, so there was no problem keeping at the desired temperature for the rises.

 I set to work with the kitchenaid while I was making breakfast, then popped it in a safe place for the first rise.
 Not too bad really, the second rise was easy too.
-This is a picture of the dough after the second rise, when it had started to deflate.

 I then slashed them, sprayed with water and threw them on the pizza stone, then was rewarded with a beautifully browned loaf and a rumbling tummy.
 I think one of the secrets to a lovely brown crust was spraying with water.
 I also had a pan of water in the oven, although I wasn't quite thorough enough to do the proper baking oven tricks.